ECON 7239 - Economics for Management

 Learning & Teaching Activities

-Given the breadth of topics covered and the intensive nature of our course, much of our in-class time will necessarily be spent in “interactive lecture” mode, with the emphasis on interactive.
-I like to make our in-class time as interactive as possible, so please feel free to ask questions and/or offer your perspectives and relevant examples from your own experience at any time.
-We will also break up our sessions with short problem-solving exercises, reviews of tutorial assignment questions/answers and discussion of current economic issues to help us understand and apply what we learn.
-I’ll bring at least one current issue to each session for us to discuss.
-Please also feel free to suggest current issues that you would like us to discuss.
+Given the breadth of topics covered and the intensive nature of our course, much of our seminar time will necessarily be spent in “interactive lecture” mode, with the emphasis on interactive.
+You are encouraged to ask questions and/or offer your perspectives and relevant examples from your own experience at any time.
+We will also break up our sessions with discussions of current economic issues to help us understand and apply what we have learned.

 Learning Activities Summary